butterflyology/Hamadryas/Code/Hamadryas_code.md

-# *Hamadryas*  Geomorph
+#
 C. A. Hamm
 `r format(Sys.Date())`

-opts_chunk$set(fig.align = "center"))

-This is an R Markdown document version of the code for the Hamm, Penz and DeVries manuscript:

 **Wing shape evolution in *Hamadryas* butterflies corresponds to vertical microhabitat use and species range size**

+This document is an `RMarkdown` version of the code for the Hamm, Penz and DeVries manuscript:

 ```r